A

 Look at the Antiscia / Contra-antiscia -

-excellent article written by Deborah Houlding on the origins and
+excellent article written by Deborah Houlding on the origins and rationales

-about the concept of Antiscia, then you really should check out
+about the concept of Antiscia, then you really should check out this

-then you should definitely check out
+you should definitely check out this article.

 How

-To Calculate Your Solstice Points - if you don't
+To Calculate Your Solstice Points - if you don't own

-gives you instructions on how to do it manually.
+on how to do it manually.

 Relationships

-/ Solstice Points a delightful article on Solstice
+/ Solstice Points a delightful article on Solstice Points

-Points as applied to relationships written by Jacqueline Bigar.
+as applied to relationships written by Jacqueline Bigar.